MrSmIlEyar/SmoothSort/README.md

-# SmoothSort
+# SmoothSortArray.SmoothSort
-This is my implementation of SmoothSort in Java
+This is my implementation of SmoothSortArray.SmoothSort in Java